Shenyang J-16: Flight testing

-The first flight is believed to have occurred in 2011–2012.
+The first flight took place in October 2011.

 Production

 In 2022, at least 245 J-16 airframes were produced.

 By the end of 2023, more than 280 aircraft were produced.

 As of September 29 2025, based on observable serial numbers, such as "1518" seen in a CCTV report, open-source analysis suggests the People's Liberation Army Air Force has a significant number of J-16 fighter aircraft in its inventory.
 Analysts, using a common method of interpreting Chinese aircraft serials as indicating batch and sequence numbers, estimate that the "1518" designation signifies the 18th aircraft of the 15th production batch.
 By extrapolating a typical batch size, this has led to an unofficial public estimate that at least 450 J-16s have been produced.